Albin Kurti: Vetëvendosje

 Prime Minister Ramush Haradinaj resigned in July 2019, taking Kosovo to early elections in October 2019.
 In the elections that followed, Kurti's Vetëvendosje won the largest share of the electorate with 221.001 (26,27% or 29 seats) and remained the primary political force in Kosovo, with Kurti's share of votes increasing further in comparison to 2017.
 He became Prime Minister of Kosovo in early February 2020.

 Following the 2019 Albania earthquake, Kurti visited Durrës to survey the damage and stressed the importance for institutional cooperation between both Kosovo and Albania.

 On 18 March 2020, Kurti sacked Interior Minister Agim Veliu (LDK) due to his support for declaring a state of emergency to handle the coronavirus pandemic, which would have given power to the Kosovo Security Council chaired by Hashim Thaçi (PDK).
-The Democratic League of Kosovo, the junior partner leader of the coalition, filed a no-confidence vote motion in retaliation for the sacking, and on 25 March, 82 members of the Kosovo Assembly voted in favour of the motion, and Kurti's cabinet becoming the first government to be voted out of power due to disagreements regarding the coronavirus pandemic.
+The Democratic League of Kosovo, the junior partner leader of the coalition, filed a no-confidence vote motion in retaliation for the sacking, and on 25 March 82 members of the Kosovo Assembly voted in favour of the motion, and Kurti's cabinet becoming the first government to be voted out of power due to disagreements regarding the coronavirus pandemic.

 The Kurti cabinet continued as a caretaker government, until 3 June 2020, when Avdullah Hoti was elected as the next Prime Minister.

 On 26 January 2021, Kurti was barred from running in the 2021 Kosovan parliamentary election by Kosovo's election complaints panel, as he had been convicted of a crime less than three years prior to the election.
 In spite of this, the party went on to win by a landslide with 50.28% of the vote.

-In the elections of February 9, 2025, the political party led by Kurti won the elections with 41% of the vote.
-Albin Kurti in these elections managed to become the most voted politician in the history of Kosovo, reaching 337.000 votes.
+Kurti's party won a plurality of seats following the February 2025 parliamentary election, leading to political deadlock in the Assembly.
+Another election was held in December 2025, where his Vetëvendosje won a third term by winning more seats.

+Despite his party winning the December 2025 parliamentary election with 51.10% of the vote, he was unable to reach an political agreement with opposition parties on the election of a new President of Kosovo.
+Because the Assembly of Kosovo failed to elect a president within the constitutional deadline, the Assembly was dissolved, leading to the calling of new parliamentary elections.